Neil Anderson (Illinois politician)

-Neil Anderson (born April 14, 1982) is an American Republican politician who represents the 36th district in the Illinois Senate.
-He defeated incumbent Democrat Mike Jacobs in the November 2014 election.
-The 36th district, located in Western Illinois, includes all or parts of East Moline, Moline, Rock Island, Rock Falls and Sterling.
+Neil Anderson (born April 14, 1982) is an American Republican politician who currently represents the 47th district in the Illinois Senate.
+He assumed this district after his win in the November 2022 election.
+Previously, he defeated incumbent Democrat Mike Jacobs in the November 2014 election to represent the 36th district, located in Western Illinois.
+Western Illinois includes all or parts of East Moline, Moline, Rock Island, Rock Falls and Sterling.

 Anderson defeated incumbent Democratic State Senator Mike Jacobs in the 2014 general election, 55%-45%.

 Anderson works as a firefighter/paramedic for the Moline Fire Department and has a wife and two children.

 Anderson ran for state representative in 2012 in the 72nd district.
 He lost to incumbent representative Patrick J. Verschoore by a margin of 64%-35%.